rpadhikari/QE_bench/README.md

 Quantum Espresso benchmark with CPU, MPI and GPU
 This is done at single processor of AMD Ryzen Threadripper PRO 3955WX CPU, NVIDIA TITAN V, and Quadro RTX 6000 GPU.
 Calculations are performed on
-1) single CPU and serial calculation,
+1) Single CPU and serial calculation,
 2) Parallel calculation MPI (Intel OneAPI), and
 3) TITAN V GPU
 4) Quadro RTX 6000 GPU